fablabbcn/fablabbcn-legacy-web/_posts/news-post/2018-12-29-fab-lab-barcelona-our-year-in-review.md

 teaserlist: "/uploads/Infography(newsletter)corrected-small.png"

 ---
-##### As 2018 comes to an end, we’re getting a little nostalgic thinking about the year that was.
+##### Happy New Year!
+As 2019 dawns, we’re getting a little nostalgic thinking about the year that was.
 Filled with achievements, challenges, beginnings and milestones - 2018 was another exciting chapter for Fab Lab Barcelona.

 ![](/uploads/Infography(newsletter)corrected-small.png)